On Nov. 13, 1952, when the dioceses of Madras and Mylapore were amalgamated and made archdiocese of Madras-Mylapore, Vellore diocese was created.

 Towns are governed by municipalities, whereas villages and small towns are administered by local bodies called panchayats.
 Members of the local bodies are elected by adult suffrage.

-The diocesan area is well connected in terms of transport infrastructure by roads and railways.
+The diocesan area is well-connected in terms of transport infrastructure by roads and railway.
 The nearest airport is in Chennai, the capital city of the state of Tamil Nadu.

 The diocese stretches over a land area of 12,265 square kilometers and covers the civil districts of Vellore and Tiruvanamalai.
 Vellore and Tiruvanamalai are the biggest towns in the diocese.

-The per capita income in the diocesan territory is 15,405 rupees (US$379) Farming is the major revenue earner.
+The per capita income in the diocesan territory is Rs 15,405 ($379).
+Farming is the major revenue earner.
 Tiruvanamalai is a famous Hindu spiritual center attracting millions of devotees each year.

 The literacy rate in the diocesan territory is 69.88 percent.